 At its foundation, How Proust Can Change Your Life suggests, much like Proust’s dispirited aesthete, we world-weary adults take life for granted.
 Blinded by the shroud of custom and habit, we no longer see the miracle of the ordinary.
 For Proust, art is our only hope of resuscitating the senses.
 The artist, through his acute sensitivity and appreciative awareness, restores to the world a sense of awe and wonder, enlarging our definition of beauty to accommodate the mundane material of life we usually neglect.
 A madeline and cup of lime-blossom tea, a bowl of peaches, a wedge of brie and slice of bread: when our eyes are no longer obscured by routine, the most unremarkable things reveal themselves worthy of appreciation.

 The tragedy of our times is our conception of aesthetics is too small, too narrow.
-Most of us think beauty is restricted to the rarefied world of high culture, something as inaccessible as Van Gogh’s “Wheat Fields with Cypresses” at the Metropolitan Museum of Art.
+Most of us think beauty is restricted to the rarefied world of high culture, something as inaccessible as Van Gogh’s “Wheat Fields with Cypresses” at the Metropolitan Museum.
 Beauty, we believe, is sunsets and red roses and brides on their wedding day — not slate skies, withered flowers, and street corner whores.
 So when we look upon our vulgar day-to-day, we feel dissatisfied, bored.
 Art is so essential because it reminds us beauty exists not just in Italian Renaissance paintings but underdone, unsavory cutlets on half-removed tablecloths.

 “We’re all born with an imagination.
 Everybody gets one.
 And I really believe—this is just from years of daily writing—that good fiction comes from the same place as our dreams.
 I think the desire to step into someone else’s dream world, is a universal impulse that’s shared by us all.
 That’s what fiction is.
 As a writing teacher, if I say nothing else to my students, it’s this.